Preparation Work

 What Is Model Prep?

-Time spent preparing the 3D model file before slicing.
-This can range from quick file checks to extensive repairs.
+Time spent preparing the 3D model file before it's ready to slice.
+This can range from a quick inspection to major mesh repairs.

 Typical Time Estimates